Dynatrace/dynatrace-operator/CONTRIBUTING.md

 #### Bugfix for bugs in production

 1. Must be fixed first on the (release) branch where it will be first released.
-On this PR use the `bugfix` label.
+On this PR use the `bug` label.
 2. Cherry picked to `main` afterwards.
 On this PR use the `cherrypick` label.

 ##### Reasoning